-One neuron has huge impact on brain behaviourNovember 15th, 2012 in Neuroscience /
+One neuron has huge impact on brain behaviourNovember 15, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—Researchers from Australia and the USA have made a unique discovery about how the brain computes sensory information.

 The study by scientists at the Queensland Brain Institute (QBI) at The University of Queensland (UQ) and the Howard Hughes Medical Institute in the USA was conducted to better understand how circuits of nerve cells underlie behaviour.

 Using advanced optical imaging in animal models, the research team was able to pinpoint a single neuron in the neocortex that signaled sensory behavior.

 This led to the discovery that active processes in its thin dendritic appendages are responsible for implementing the integration of sensory and motor signals.

 "We have long known that active dendrites provide neurons with powerful processing capabilities," says QBI's Associate Professor Stephen Williams, who collaborated on the study.